-7.2 Establish a training program for all Probationary Members and to train Probationary Members to a standard considered necessary before the member is permitted to shoot the Club Field Course/s.
+7.1 Establish a coaching program for all probationary Members and to coach probationary Members to a standard considered necessary before the member is permitted to shoot the Club Field Course/s.

-1. Fees shall be due and payable as at the 1st of July each year.
+- Fees shall be due and payable upon their expiry each year.
 Fees are not refundable.

-2. The amount of fees payable shall be determined each year at the Annual General Meeting of the Club.
+- The amount of fees payable shall be determined each year at the annual general meeting of the club.

-1. The Club uniform, as decided from time to time, shall be worn by all members at all designated Club activities.
+1. The club uniform, as decided from time to time, where possible, should be worn by all members at all designated Club activities.

-2. Suitable footwear shall be worn at all time.
+2. suitable footwear shall be worn at all times.
 Footwear should provide adequate protection of the feet and be suitable for easy movement over difficult terrain.
-Bare feet, thongs or similar open footwear is not acceptable.

-3. The wearing of camouflage clothing on the range is restricted, except for specifically authorised occasions, which involve tuition in bushcraft and associated subjects.
+3. The wearing of full camouflage clothing on the range is prohibited.

-5. All members will ensure the Club and its ground are kept tidy and free of rubbish and well maintained.
+5. All members are to ensure the club and it’s grounds are kept tidy, free of rubbish, and well maintained.

 9. Novice archers (unskilled) either individually or severally, shall not shoot on the range courses without a qualified member being present.

-10. No person is permitted to enter on the range course/s unless shooting or on an assigned task.
+10. No person is permitted to enter a range unless shooting or on an assigned task.

-11. No animals are permitted on Club grounds at any time.
+11. No animals are permitted on club grounds at any time.
 One exception is that the caretaker is permitted to have one dog on the premises, however, native habitat is to be protected at all times.

-14. Whilst the Club promotes family participation in all activities, children are the responsibility of the person bringing them to the Club.
+13. whilst the club promotes family participation in all activities, children are the responsibility of the person bringing them to the club.
 The responsible person/s shall ensure that behaviour is of an acceptable standard.
-No non-shooting child is permitted on the range unless under the care and control of an adult.
-No liability shall exist against the Club or its members for injury to children not members of the Club or not participating in authorised activity.
+No non-shooting child ls permitted on the range unless under the care and control of an adult.
+No liability shall exist against the club or its members for injury to children not members of the club or not participating in authorised activity.

-19. All fees pertaining to annual membership shall be payable on or before the 1st July, each year.
-Failure to pay within 30 days of the due date will be at the discretion of the Club Committee and may entail a new application for membership and the payment of fees applicable thereto as determined from time to time.
+16. All fees pertaining to annual membership shall be payable on or before the expiry time of the membership each year.
+Failure to pay within 30 days of the due date will be at the discretion of the Club Committee and may entail a new application for membership, and the payment of fees applicable thereto as determined from time to time.

-20. All Club members shall be required to attend and participate at working bees.
+17. All Club members shall be required to attend and participate in at least 4 working bees.

-22. To be eligible for Club Trophy Presentations, all members must attend a minimum of 6 monthly club shoots as well as 6 working bees throughout the year or under exceptional circumstances deemed by the Committee
+19. To be eligible for Club trophy Presentations, all members must attend a minimum of 6 monthly club shoots as well as 4 working bees throughout the year or under exceptional circumstances, a committee decision will be made.

-24. All Club members are to remember that when at the Club, whether Club shoot or at any other time, they are representing the Club overall.
+21. All Club members are to remember that when at the Club, whether at a Club shoot or at any other time, they are representing the Club overall.
 Bad behaviour will not be accepted.

-26. No drinking of alcohol is permitted before the commencement of a shoot or between shooting rounds.
-Any consumption of alcohol must be in moderation in compliance with the Club’s code of conduct.
+23. No drinking of alcohol is permitted before the commencement of a shoot or between shooting rounds.
+Any consumption of alcohol must be in compliance with the club's code of conduct.
 The bringing on to the premises and the abuse of illicit substances is prohibited.